Exstrophy of the Bladder and Epispadias in Children

 - Exstrophy of the bladder is when a

-baby’s bladder has grown inside out and is sticking out through the belly wall.
+baby’s bladder has grown inside out.
+It sticks out through the belly wall.

 - A child with exstrophy of the bladder